EPFLiGHT/LiGHT-doc/docs/clusters/cscs.md

 echo "END TIME: $(date)"
 ```

-Make sure to replace all the `$CSCS_USERNAME` by your username and the `$HF_TOKEN` with your huggingface token.
+Make sure to replace all the `$USER` by your username and the `$HF_TOKEN` with your huggingface token.
 Pay attention to the following parameters:

 - `#SBATCH --job-name demo-job` sets the job name to `demo-job`
 - `#SBATCH --nodes 1` means that we are claiming one node (of 4 GPUs).
 You should increase this if you are launching bigger jobs
-- `#SBATCH --output /users/$CSCS_USERNAME/meditron/reports/R-%x.%j.out` and `#SBATCH --error /users/$CSCS_USERNAME/meditron/reports/R-%x.%j.err` mean that this will create a folder `/users/$CSCS_USERNAME/meditron/reports` that stores all the job logs
+- `#SBATCH --output /users/$USER/meditron/reports/R-%x.%j.out` and `#SBATCH --error /users/$USER/meditron/reports/R-%x.%j.err` mean that this will create a folder `/users/$USER/meditron/reports` that stores all the job logs
 - Note that here, we execute a training of MultiMeditron with `config/config_alignment.yaml`, thus you need to make sure that the paths of the dataset are correct
 - Note that the part which follows the `#SBATCH` commands will be executed on every node